-Figure 58.
+Figure 67.
 Installing the fan

 - 1. Place the four rubber mounts on the fan bracket. - 2.
-Align the screw holes on the fan to the rubber mounts on the fan bracket, then push the fan into place. - 3.
-Align the tabs on the fan to the slots on the chassis and place the fan into its slot on the chassis. - 4.
-Route the fan cable below the power-supply cables. - 5.
+Align the screw holes on the fan to the rubber mounts on the fan bracket, then push the fan into place.

+- 3. Align the tabs on the fan to the slots on the chassis and place the fan into its slot on the chassis. - 4.
 Connect the fan cable to its connector (FAN SYS2) on the system board.

 - 1. Install the drive bay.

 - 2. Install the front cover.

-- 3. Install the side cover.
+- 3. Install the left-side cover.

 - 4. Install the dust filter, if applicable.

 - 5. Install the cable cover, if applicable.

 - 6. Follow the procedure in After working inside your computer.

-Remote power-switch cable
+Remote-power switch cable

-Removing the remote power-switch cable
+Removing the remote-power switch cable

 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the cable cover, if applicable.

 - 3. Remove the dust filter, if applicable.

-- 4. Remove the side cover.
+- 4. Remove the left-side cover.

 - 5. Remove the front cover.

 - 6. Remove the drive bay.

-The following images indicate the location of the remote power-switch cable and provide a visual representation of the removal procedure.
+The following images indicate the location of the remote-power switch cable and provide a visual representation of the removal procedure.